LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The exported example \ref{lst:json_export_format_example} contains the following different object keys, which contain the following information:

 * `additional_data` - Additional user-defined metadata
-* `data` - Measured values with value and measured value (+uuid)
+* `data` - Datapoint storage consists of measured value, (+uuid) and temperature, among other parameters
 * `measurement_config` - Information about the sensor used for measurement

 In addition, further custom objects can be inserted into the (+json) using the functions provided.

-Since there are popular data processing frameworks such as `Numpy` [@harris2020array], or the program for mathematical calculations, Matlab are often used, the library also supports export formats for these systems.
+Since there are popular data processing frameworks such as `Numpy` [@harris2020array], or the program for mathematical calculations, `MATLAB` are often used, the library also supports export formats for these systems.

 The different formats can be triggered by the user by calling up the corresponding `MRPReading` class functions:

 * `.dump()` - (+json)
 * `.to_numpy_matrix()` - `Numpy`-Array of `data` object with different options
-* `.dump_savemat()` - Matlab mat-file with measurement values and temperatures
+* `.dump_savemat()` - `MATLAB` mat-file with measurement values and temperatures

-Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the other options (`Numpy`, `Matlab`)loses data during the export procedure.
+Currently, data re-import of an exported measurement is only supported via the (+json) format, as an export using the other options (`Numpy`, `MATLAB`)loses data during the export procedure.
-}

 ### Extension Modules

 The extention modules build on the core modules and offer the user additional basic functionalities.
-These include functions for data acquisition, visualization and analysis.
+These include functions for data acquisition, visualisation and analysis.

 #### Sensor Interface